Ruth Ellis: Pardon campaign

 The Ellis case continues to have a strong grip on the British imagination and in 2003 was referred back to the Court of Appeal by the Criminal Cases Review Commission (CCRC).
 The Court firmly rejected the appeal, although it made clear that it could rule only on the conviction based on the law as it stood in 1955, and not on whether she should have been executed.
 The court was critical of the fact that it had been obliged to consider the appeal:

 In July 2007 a petition was published on the 10 Downing Street website asking Prime Minister Gordon Brown to reconsider the Ellis case and grant her a pardon in the light of new evidence that the jury at her trial was not asked to consider.
 It expired on 4 July 2008.

-Film, TV and theatrical adaptations
+In popular culture

+Television

 In 1980, the third episode of the first series of the ITV drama series Lady Killers recreated the court case, with Ellis played by Georgina Hale.

-The first cinema portrayal of Ellis came with the release of the 1985 film Dance with a Stranger, directed by Mike Newell and featuring Miranda Richardson as Ellis.

-Both Ellis's story and the story of Albert Pierrepoint are retold in the stage play Follow Me, written by Ross Gurney-Randall and Dave Mounfield and directed by Guy Masterson.
-It premiered at the Assembly Rooms, Edinburgh as part of the 2007 Edinburgh Festival Fringe.

-In the film Pierrepoint (2006), Ellis was portrayed by Mary Stockley.
+In the series 1 conclusion of Deadly Women Ellis was portrayed by Carissa Singleton, with Blakely played by Jimmy Aschner.